RuleBasedIntegration/RuleBasedIntegration.github.io/about.md

-# About Rubi's History and Developers
+# About Rubi's Development and Developers

 The **ru**le-**b**ased **i**ntegrator **Rubi** is the result of independent research begun by Albert Rich in 2008.  **Rubi** uses indefinite integration rules that were either adapted from the literature or derived as necessary to integrate all expressions of numerous general forms.
 Currently it requires **Mathematica** version 7 or better.